Manchester, Bolton & Bury Canal

 Part V … Prestolee to Bolton

-This walk is the most complex section to explain.
-It starts straight-forward enough with a pleasant tootle through Moses Country Park.
-From Prestolee, the initial stretch of the canal is in an extremely fantastic state of preserve … a joy to witness.
-From ???
-Hall, we lose the scent but gain an intriguing sense of adventure.
-The canal’s approach into the heart of Bolton has been completely obliterated by modernity.
+This walk is the most difficult to follow, as much of the latter part is either secluded or completely obliterated.
+It starts straight-forward enough with a pleasant tootle through Moses Country Park and alongside the River Croal.
+From Prestolee, the initial stretch of the canal and towpath is in a fantastic state of preserve … a joy to witness.
+Hereon, we lose the scent but gain an intriguing sense of exploration.

 ~